cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 9. On the **Manage senders for impersonation protection** page, click **Add user** then add a name and valid email address for each sensitive account and click **Add** after each.
 10. Click **Done** then **Save**.
+11. Click **Edit actions**.
+12. Under **If a message is detected as user impersonation**, select one of the following:
+    - **Redirect the message to other email addresses**
+    - **Move the message to the recipients' Junk Email folders**
+    - **Quarantine the message**
+    - **Delete the message before it's delivered**
+13. Click **Save**.

+**Note**: In order for ScubaGear to evaluate MS.SECURITYSUITE.2.1v1, it needs to know which users are considered sensitive.
+To configure this, use the `SensitiveUsers` config file option.
+If this config file option is not used or is empty, ScubaGear will report this policy as non-compliant.
+See [Security Suite Configuration](/docs/configuration/configuration.md#security-suite-configuration) for more details.

 #### MS.SECURITYSUITE.2.2v1 Instructions